apsingh03/ChatApp/README.md

 ## 🚀 About Me

-I'm a well skilled and motivated Mern Stack Developer with expertise in HTML, CSS, Bootstrap, JavaScript, React.js, React Native ,Swagger.
-I am proficient in crafting responsive web designs.
-On the backend, I have expertise in NodeJS and ExpressJS for building robust Rest APIs .
-My knowledge extends to Hybrid mobile app development using React Native, and I can efficiently handle MySQL databases for seamless data management.
-With a passion for problem-solving and a keen eye for detail I am looking for growth opportunities in my development career
+I'm MERN stack & React Native developer proficient in HTML, CSS, JS, React, Redux Toolkit, Node.js, Express.js, MySQL, & Axios.
+Skilled in crafting web and cross-platform mobile applications using React Native with a focus on responsive design, user experience, and efficient data management.
+Passionate about problem-solving and pushing boundaries in software development.